 Above: here’s some examples taken with the close-up lens attached.

-, B&H, or Adorama.
-Alternatively get yourself a copy of my or treat me to a coffee!
+Check prices on the Fujifilm Instax Mini 9 at Amazon, B&H, or Adorama.
+Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!